-Outsourcing is an important means to optimize value chains across organizations, where comparative advantages in terms of economies of scale and use of scarce resources or knowledge can be shared between organizations.
-In today's world where digitization enables seamless connectivity between organizations, their ecosystem partners, clients and suppliers, outsourcing has become a common way to manage supply chains, build market platforms and other types of business models.
-As the business processes and/or functions that are outsourced often rely on IT regarding continuity and security, this standard focuses on the management of outsourced services and processes for an IT perspective.
-Meaning that in this NRI outsourcing is regarded to entail the IT aspects of the outsourced services and processes.
+Third party management is an important means to optimize value chains across organizations, where comparative advantages in terms of economies of scale and use of scarce resources or knowledge can be shared between organizations.
+In today's world where digitization enables seamless connectivity between organizations, their ecosystem partners, clients and suppliers, third party management has become a common way to manage supply chains, build market platforms and other types of business models.
+As the business processes and/or functions that are outsourced to third parties often rely on IT regarding continuity and security, this standard focuses on the management of such outsourced services and processes from an IT perspective.
+Meaning that in this IDRS outsourcing is regarded to entail the IT aspects of the outsourced services and processes.

-Looking at (the IT aspects of) outsourcing in the context of optimizing an organizations value chain it is important to note that where tasks and processes can be outsourced, the responsibilities that an organization has towards its stakeholders cannot.
-This requires the outsourcing party to establish appropriate oversight over its providers of outsourced services.
-And to assess and monitor risks related to outsourcing, perform due diligence as well as monitoring of the overall performance in terms of strategic value and financial and operational outcomes.
+When looking at (the IT aspects of) Third party management in the context of optimizing an organizations value chain it is important to note that, where tasks and processes can be outsourced, the responsibilities that an organization has towards its stakeholders cannot.
+This requires the organization to establish appropriate oversight over its third parties.
+And to assess and monitor risks related to the activities of the third-party, perform due diligence as well as monitoring of the overall performance in terms of strategic value and financial and operational outcomes.